radekosmulski/html-and-css-mini/README.md

   ### Extras

-  Branches demonstrating integrating other libraries with the basic setup available on the `main` brach.
+  Branches demonstrating integrating other libraries with the basic setup available on the `main` branch.

 | additional functionality  | branch name |
 | ------------- | ------------- |